keyancummins/BIOL3070-Cummins/Warm-up-mosquitoes-KeyanCummins.md

 However, a limitation of this study is its correlational nature.
 While the strong statistical relationship suggests that the House Finch is a key host, the analysis does not prove direct causation.
-Unmeasured confounding factors, such as local environmental differences in habitat quality or hosts available to feed on, could influence both the mosquito feeding preference and the rate of WNV amplification at the same time.
+Confounding factors, such as local environmental differences in habitat quality or hosts available to feed on, could influence both the mosquito feeding preference and the rate of WNV amplification.

 # CONCLUSION